Problem parking in strata managed property and shared areas

-In NSW it is deemed illegal to clamp or tow a vehicle without the consent of the owner.
-As such we encourage owners corporations to consider the following options:
+In NSW, it is deemed illegal to clamp or tow a vehicle without the consent of the owner.
+As such we encourage schemes to consider the following options:

 - Create an initial notice to be left on the windscreen of the vehicle of offenders.

 - Consider whether you wish council to inspect to see whether the parking complies with DA consent.

 - Physical access restrictions such as boom gates, bollards, and access card or key arrangements.